A core in a star-forming disc as evidence of inside-out growth in the early Universe

 \subsection{Radial profiles of stellar mass and star formation}

-Based on the multi-wavelength morphological decomposition and our stellar population modelling, we can derive the radial profiles of the stellar mass and SFR surface density.
-We use the unconvolved best-fit S\'ersic profiles, normalised to the best fit stellar mass and SFR for each component, as given for example for the stellar mass surface density profile by $\rm \Sigma_{*}(r)=\frac{M_*\; I(r)}{I_{tot}}$, where I(r) is the intensity inferred from the S\'ersic profile at radius r and $\rm I_{tot}=\int 2\pi\, I(r)\,r\,dr$.
-The fundamental assumption is that each component has a negligible radial gradient in their stellar populations.
+The compact size and the medium-band excess with increasing radius (probing the youngest stars via nebular emission) are indicative of a high central stellar mass density with a star-forming outskirt.
+We now use our multi-wavelength morphological decomposition and stellar population modelling to derive the intrinsic radial profiles of the stellar mass and SFR surface density.
+We use the unconvolved best-fit S\'ersic profiles, normalised to the best-fit stellar mass and SFR for each component, as given (for example) for the stellar mass surface density profile by $\rm \Sigma_{*}(r)=\frac{M_*\; I(r)}{I_{tot}}$, where I(r) is the intensity inferred from the S\'ersic profile at radius r and $\rm I_{tot}=\int 2\pi\, I(r)\,r\,dr$.
+The assumption is that each component has a negligible radial gradient in their stellar populations.
+However, since the normalisation of the individual components vary as a function of wavelength, we are able to account for stellar population gradients across the galaxy.

-Fig. \ref{fig:surface-density-radial-profiles} shows the stellar mass surface density ($\Sigma_{*}$, left panel), SFR surface density ($\Sigma_{\rm SFR}$, middle panel) and sSFR (right panel) against radius for the core and disc components and the combined profile.
+Fig. \ref{fig:surface-density-radial-profiles} shows the stellar mass surface density ($\Sigma_{*}$, left panel), the SFR surface density ($\Sigma_{\rm SFR}$, middle panel), and the sSFR (right panel) against the radius for the core and disc components and the combined profile.
 The $\Sigma_{\rm SFR}$ profile shows how the disc completely dominates the profile compared to the core, while the $\Sigma_{*}$ profile shows that the core's stellar mass surface density is prominent in the inner regions.
-We indicate on each diagram as a vertical dot-dashed grey line the half-mass radius ($R_{\star}=260^{+74}_{-55}$ pc), which is the radius of the galaxy at which half the (core+disc) stellar mass is contained.
+We indicate in each diagram as a vertical dot-dashed grey line the half-mass radius ($R_{\star}=126^{+37}_{-26}$ pc), which is the radius of the galaxy at which half the (core+disc) stellar mass is contained.